mannamraju/PDF-to-MD-Converter/output/Data-Feed-Kubernetes-scrubbed.md

 3. **AIO Data Processor & Cloud Connector**: AIO’s features that can transport data from message brokers to the cloud (blob storage).
    - We would only need one of these options to send data from an MQTT  broker to Blob Storage.
-   - AIO Data Processor  runs generic no-code pipelines for processing data at the edge.
-W e would not directly deploy the pods that these pipelines run on.
+   - [AIO Data Processor](https://learn.microsoft.com/en-us/azure/iot-operations/process-data/overview-data-processor)  runs generic no-code pipelines for processing data at the edge.
+We would not directly deploy the pods that these pipelines run on.
-   - Cloud Connectors  are no-code components the define connections that bridge data between a source and destination.
-W e would not directly deploy the pods that these connectors run on.
+   - [Cloud Connectors](https://learn.microsoft.com/en-us/azure/iot-operations/connect-to-cloud/howto-configure-data-lake#configure-to-send-data-to-azure-data-lake-storage-gen2-using-sas-token) are no-code components the define connections that bridge data between a source and destination.
+We would not directly deploy the pods that these connectors run on.

 ## Container Images

 The table below shows all of the container images that are required to power the system above.
-Platform-level components can pull from mcr.microsoft.com  for images while custom components and open source images will be hosted in Kraft’ s ACR to enable security scanning, but we can pull from Dockerhub for the POC.
+Platform-level components can pull from
+[mcr.microsoft.com](http://mcr.microsoft.com/)  for images while custom components and open source images will be hosted in Kraft’ s ACR to enable security scanning, but we can pull from Dockerhub for the POC.

 | Kubernetes Component                       | Maintainer           | Image                         | Public/Private | Container Registry                                 |